prakharmrsl/easypcceo.github.io/pages/pc-cases/pc-cases.md

 You should consider how much space is behind the panel, how easy it is to manage cables, and where your grommets are located.

 For more information on [cable management and whether or not it matters](/cable-management/), click that link to check out our full guide.

+We also have a page about the [best cases for cable management](/pc-cases/cable-management/) if you want to check that out as well.

 ### Sound Proofing
 <figure>